mikewest/pepc-install/README.md

 Alternatives
 ------------

-* mkwst - As discussed above, the [Web Install API][api] proposal offers developers great flexibility in the ways in which they bring users into an installation flow.
-In my opinion, these (real!) benefits to developers are outweighed by the stronger guarantees around a user's intentions that we can provide via the user agent mediated approach proposed here.
-Particularly in this case, where we've inculcated an "Install" button model through the development of application storefronts across platforms, it seems quite reasonable indeed to create a trustworthy version of that model for the web.

-  (_I'd more broadly claim that it is_ generally _desirable to avoid imperative models that enable developer-driven timing of prompt presentation when it's possible to create a user-driven model for the same capability.
-We can dramatically increase signal-to-noise for users by leaning heavily upon the clear communication of user intent embodied in the PEPC-style approach._)

 * Given that the behavior discussed above would support both installation and launching, depending on the application's installed state, some more generic name might be appropriate. `<pwa>` or